Emilsivertsson/stage-oracle-front/README.md

 npm run dev
 ```

 The app will be running on localhost:3000

+### OR
+You can visit the backend project linked above and use the Docker-compose file to run the whole project. \

 ## Usage
 Open you favorite browser and go to localhost:3000. \